Carrier-Assisted Entanglement Purification: Carrier-Assisted Entanglement Purification Protocol

-For instance, let us consider a Pauli channel with four probabilities, \bea \bigl(p_{00}, \tfrac{2}{5}(1-p_{00}), \tfrac{2}{5}(1-p_{00}), \tfrac{1}{5}(1-p_{00})\bigr). \nonumber \eea Applying the encoding and decoding strategy, two parties are effectively connected by some other Pauli channel \bea \bigl(p_{00}, \tfrac{1}{5}(1-p_{00}), \tfrac{2}{5}(1-p_{00}), \tfrac{2}{5}(1-p_{00})\bigr), \eea where the fraction of a $Z$-error is minimal.
+For instance, let us consider a Pauli channel with four probabilities, \bea \bigl(p_{00}, \tfrac{2}{5}(1-p_{00}), \tfrac{2}{5}(1-p_{00}), \tfrac{1}{5}(1-p_{00})\bigr). \eea Applying the encoding and decoding strategy, two parties are effectively connected by some other Pauli channel \bea \bigl(p_{00}, \tfrac{1}{5}(1-p_{00}), \tfrac{2}{5}(1-p_{00}), \tfrac{2}{5}(1-p_{00})\bigr), \eea where the fraction of a $Z$-error is minimal.

 Hence, the CAEPP can efficiently suppress the largest fractions of errors causing odd parities $X$ and $Y$.
 The $Z$ and $Y$ errors are permuted by the encoding and decoding strategy and eliminated by the CAEPP.
-After all, the CAEPP leads to the purification with $\phi^+$ by removing all other fractions of errors.
+After all, the CAEPP can suppress the fractions of the error rates of all types, leading to distilling $\phi^+$.